 Where we started

-However, when we looked around no one was satisfied.
-We worked crazy hours, never saw our friends, barely saw our families.
-Everything was a never ending chase of MORE: more money, more stuff, more prestige.
-We were locked on a path that leads to an early grave after accumulating a large pile of expensive shit.
+Along with our friends and co-workers, we worked crazy hours, never saw our friends, barely saw our families.
+Everything was a never-ending chase of MORE: more money, more stuff, more prestige.
+We were locked on a path that leads to an early grave after accumulating a large pile of expensive stuff.
 Since this is supposed to be a blog about money, let’s get into some cold hard numbers.
 What did this life look like?
 Here’s where we started.
 As of January 1st of 2016:

 |Student Loan Interest||$400|